-Lakeshore Foster Families & Friends step in to help foster and kinship families and children.
+Lakeshore Foster Families & Friends step in to help children in foster and kinship care and the families that care for them.
 Our goal is to make sure every placement provider has the resources they need.
-We hope to improve the experience of foster kids in every way we can.
+We hope to improve the experience of kids in foster in every way we can.
 We are here to assist and show our respect to you and your families because you deserve it.

-If you, or someone you know, is a foster or kinship parent and would be interested in our programs, please reach out to us for more details at .
+If you, or someone you know, is a foster or kinship parent and would be interested in our programs, please reach out to us for more details at firstname.lastname@example.org.

 We have a wonderful partnership with Kids Gear in Manitowoc in which they will accept gently used kids' items on our behalf for a credit to our organization.
 When families reach out for needed items, we can send them to Kids Gear to use some of our credit.

 In most cases, children are placed with little to nothing.
 Care Kits are created for out-of-home placements with the purpose to help with the transition to a new home.
-We provide the child with clothing, hygiene items, pajamas, school supplies, journals, blankets, activities, pantry items, and other needed items to support not only the child but the family as a whole.
+We average around 80 Care Kits per year.
+These kits not only support the child and provide their essential items, but we also help the entire family by providing pantry items, as well as a Goodwill or Kid’s Gear voucher to help with additional clothing.

 The Birthday Program provides children with a decorated birthday cake, and thanks to our generous sponsor, Epic Tree Care, a gift of up to $25 for their birthday present.
-We have numerous partnerships with bakeries (Festival Foods, B Squared Cookies, French Creek Bakery, Cravings).
+We have partnerships with bakeries at Festival Foods and Meijer.

 Appreciation & Events

 We actively show appreciation to our families, the children, social workers, and all involved in the welfare of children placed out-of-home.
-We know the task of fostering is often daunting and isolating and we want families to know we are a reliable asset.
-We plan an event every other month: Winter Event, Easter Event, Foster Care Awareness Month, Beach Bash, Fall Fun Day, Holiday Party, and Social Worker Appreciation.
+We know the task of fostering is often daunting and isolating, and we want families to know we are a reliable asset.
+We plan seasonal events throughout the year to show our support and gratitude for their very important work.

 Graduation & Independence

-The Support Page on Facebook was created in 2020 to communicate quickly with our families with resources, community events, and items pertaining to LFFF.
-Fostering Connections is an in-person social support group giving new foster parents to connect with veteran parents and a place for parents to share with one another.
+The Virtual Support & Communication page on Facebook is a quick way to inform our families about resources, community events, and items pertaining to LFFF.
+Fostering Connections is a support group giving foster or kinship parents an opportunity to share with one another while enjoying some refreshments.